datstartup/ubuntuopenbox/_posts/2020-07-12-Multiple-monitors-in-Linux-with-Arandr.md

 [![arandr]({{site.baseurl}}/images/arandr.png)]({{site.baseurl}}/images/arandr.png){:target="_blank"}

-Usually all plugged monitors are appeared here.
-In case any of them is not, I have to go to `Outputs` menu and `Active` it.
+Usually all plugged monitors appear here.
+In case any of them is not, I have to go to the `Outputs` menu and `Active` it.

-The best thing about Arandr is that it gives me the ability to drag around display to choose the best layout I want (which going left - right/ above - under...).
+The best thing about Arandr is that it gives me the ability to drag around the display to choose the best layout I want (which goes left - right/ above - under...).
 Then press apply.

-After I get the layout I want, I can save the layout as a bash script to easly activate it later.
-The script will be save in `$HOME/.screenlayout`.
+After I get the layout I want, I can save the layout as a bash script to easily activate it later.
+The script will be saved in `$HOME/.screenlayout`.

 # 2. How to set random separate wallpaper for each monitor using Nitrogen.